Showing posts with label black community. Show all posts

 I wonder if Sam Adams, or Saul Alinsky would have felt the same about these necessary injustices if their family members were unintentionally caught in the riots that they inspired?
 If they had been shot, brutalized or crippled?
 I am certain that if they thought their loved ones were in harms way the would have warned them.
 But what about the rest of us.
 People are not pawns to be discarded.

 I believe that we should take these recent events with their governmental responses as a warning.
 Our choices are simple.
 Either we need to submissively surrender our critical thinking skills and embrace the ultimate knowledge and control that these leaders seek to impose, "for our welfare," or learn from the, "truths," of history.
-Consider this comparison to a centrally controlled life under socialism in East Germany before the wall came down.

 In my opinion, if we are truly seeking Justice.
 We need to rediscover and be led by the genuine truths of history.
 We need to do as John Adams did and exert our, "Utmost in Character," and as Martin Luther King Jr. did in," Continuing in Courage," to cause the systems that we all rely on to succeed, to the true benefit of our friends, our families and our communities.